 We believe that our trademarks and tradenames, patents and licenses are important to our business.
 The loss of some of our trademarks, patents or licenses might have a negative impact on our financial results and operations.
 Nevertheless, with the exception of the loss of either the Spacelabs® or Rapiscan® trademarks, the impact of the loss of any single trademark, patent or license would not likely have a material adverse effect on our business.
-We consider the Spacelabs® trademark an important asset and have registered it in approximately forty countries.
-In addition, we have instituted a registration program for the Rapiscan® trademark.
+As of June 30, 2015, the Spacelabs brand is protected by both pending and registered trademarks in 39 countries; and the Rapiscan brand is protected by both pending and registered trademarks in 17 countries.